jaytimm/american-political-data-and-r/README.md

             lubridate::year(as.Date(date_of_birth))) %>%
   ggplot (aes(years)) +
   geom_histogram(bins=20, fill = 'steelblue', alpha = .85) +
-  labs(title = 'Age distributions in the 115th US House',
+  labs(title = '115th House composition by age',
-       caption = 'Source: CivilServiceUSA')
+       caption = 'Source: Data via CivilServiceUSA')
 ```

 ![](README_files/figure-markdown_github/unnamed-chunk-3-1.png)

-> Per [Pew Research](http://www.pewresearch.org/fact-tank/2018/04/11/millennials-largest-generation-us-labor-force/ft_15-05-11_millennialsdefined/), which has seemingly taken a leadership role in delineating generations, ... the beauty of generation naming is that it is truly a crowd-sourced effort.
+> Pew Research has seemingly taken a leadership role in formally [delineating generations](http://www.pewresearch.org/fact-tank/2018/04/11/millennials-largest-generation-us-labor-force/ft_15-05-11_millennialsdefined/), which have always been hazy, sources of contention, and good clean American fun. ... the beauty of generation naming is that it is truly a crowd-sourced effort.

 Generations in congress~